 Cats Protection generally recommends that kittens are neutered at around four months of age or younger – although your cat can be neutered at any age.
-Neutering is the best way to deal with the problems of unwanted pregnancies, by preventing the problem in the first place.
+Neutering is the best way to deal with the problem of unwanted pregnancies.
 Neutering also prevents some cancers and infections, reduces straying, fighting and spraying.

 When to neuter?

 Traditionally, cats were neutered from six months of age.
 However, current scientific data indicates that there are no disadvantages in neutering at a younger age – for example, from eight weeks onwards.
 As kittens can reach sexual maturity and breed from four months, Cats Protection generally recommends that kittens are neutered at around four months of age or younger.

 Neutering has many health benefits, as well as helping to reduce the number of unwanted cats in the UK.

 - are more likely to end up injured or catch diseases from fighting, with subsequent suffering and vet bills